Two attempts. One weekend. The moment that changes how you see your baby forever.

 “Do I need to buy anything before I start?”
 No. The only thing you need is the toilet already in your house.
 No special seat, no mini potty, no gear.
 Friday’s email tells you exactly how to use what you already have.

 “Does this mean giving up diapers?”
-No. I still use diapers.
-This is not about going diaper-free.
+No. This is not about going diaper-free or holding you or your baby to an impossible standard.
 It is about adding a layer of communication on top of what you are already doing.
 You keep the diapers, you just stop missing the signals underneath them.

 “What if nothing happens?”
 Sunday’s email covers exactly that.
-Caught or not, you will leave the weekend with a clear answer and one adjustment to make.
+Poop catch or not, you will leave the weekend with a clear understanding and one adjustment to make.
 You will not be left without a next step.

 “I’ve heard this can cause bladder or bowel problems later.”
 The research does not support this.
 Babies in many parts of the world are raised this way — this is not a trend, it is the default in cultures where disposable diapers are not the norm.
 What causes problems is the opposite: teaching a baby to ignore their body’s signals for years, then asking them to suddenly tune back in.
 This weekend does not train your baby to hold it on demand.
 It teaches you to notice when they are already ready to go — and respond.
 That is not pressure.
 That is attention.